Are You Forgiven For Your Sins?

-A question many Christians ask over and over is "Will God Forgive Me?".
+A question many Christians ask over and over is "Am I forgiven for my sins?".
 Yes!
 God has forgiven you by the sacrifice of His Son Jesus Christ.
-2022 years ago Jesus Christ went to the cross and took away the sins of the world.
+2023 years ago Jesus Christ went to the cross and took away the sins of the world.
 How many of your sins were in the future when this even happened?
 All of them.

 In order to understand this fully, a person needs to read through some of the best Bible verses which mention